Posted Nov. 22, 2022 by Haresh Savani

 • Reduces physical model needs with digital storage

-• Fits to any custom design
+• Fits any custom design

-Dentists can now use a mix of materials for prosthodontics like ceramics and metal alloys for patients.
+Dentists can now use a mix of materials for prosthodontics, like ceramics and metal alloys, for patients.